Surface temperature of an accretion disk around a wormhole Kerr-mimicker: The overall picture

+where $\Omega\equiv U^\phi/U^t$ is the orbital angular frequency, the specific angular momentum $l$ is defined in Appendix A, and the prime indicates a derivative over $r$.
+The only term depending on $g_{rr}$ is the determinant of $g$, and there are no nondiagonal $r$ components: $g_{r\nu}=0$ for $\nu\neq r$.
+Thus, indeed, the ratio of the fluxes at any given $r$ between the two metrics is given by

+and we assume thermal emission from an optically thick disk, $F(r)\propto [T(r)]^4$ and $\tilde{F}(r)\propto [\tilde{T}(r)]^4$, from which Eq.~\ref{eq:Tratio} follows.
 This relation implies that modifications to the radial metric component directly imprint on the temperature profile.
 If the tilde denotes the Kerr black hole quantities, it is apparent that the disk temperature goes to zero at the traversable wormhole throat, where $g_{rr}$ diverges and the Kerr coefficient $\tilde g_{rr}$ is finite.

+The temperature at the source determines the emitted specific intensity $I_\mathrm{disk}(T)$.
+In view of $I/p^3_t$ being a relativistic invariant, where $-p_t$ is the photon energy, the observed intensity is given by $\hat g^3I_\mathrm{disk}(T)$, where the $\hat g$ factor reflects the combined gravitational and Doppler shift, and is also formally independent of the radial component of the metric: $\hat g(r)=(U^\mu p_\mu)_\mathrm{obs}/(U^\mu p_\mu)_\mathrm{disk}=p_t/(p_tU^t+p_\phi U^\phi)_\mathrm{disk}$.
+In the stationary metrics considered here $p_t$ is conserved, so for any photon emitted from the disk with zero radial component of momentum, e.g. emitted face-on (inclination angle $i=0$), the $\hat g$-factor is identical for the Kerr and Kerr-like wormholes.
+This is because $p_\phi$ is uniquely defined from the constraint $p_\mu p^\mu=0$, an equation that only involves metric coefficients other than $g_{rr}$, when $(p_r)_\mathrm{disk}=0$.
+For other inclinations one needs to do ray-tracing of the photons to determine the $p_\phi$ component, and this will affect the observed spectrum.
+Ray-tracing routines for the specific Kerr-like wormhole metric of Eq.~(\ref{eq:wormetric}) have been developed recently \cite{LiuMizuno26}.